kdz/ebohub/README.md

 ## The Solution ##

 I developed EboHub as a cloud-based service with a centralized disease database containing surveillance, case and contact-tracing data.
-It uses 2-way SMS interactions with health-care workers and the public (with call-in and browser-based interfaces as well), to provide real-time access to case status, to-do lists for workers, contact-tracing, symptom and care instructions, outbreak maps, and allows authorized workers to do SMS-driven updates to the disease database.
+It uses 2-way SMS interactions with health-care workers and the public (with call-in and browser-based interfaces as well), to provide real-time access to case status, to-do lists for workers, contact-tracing, symptom and care instructions, outbreak maps, and allows authorized workers to perform SMS-driven updates to the disease database.

 EboHub uses Twilio as a gateway for SMS-Http and Voice-Http bridge services, Python as the implementation language, Flask as the web-server framework, PostGresql as a database, and Heroku as a scalable deployment platform.
 I used ngrok during development to route public HTTP requests (originating from SMS or browser interactions) to my laptop.